Neuroscience and Behavior Program

 Neuroscience and Behavior 201 Neuroscience and Behavior (1)

 Neuroscience and Behavior 301 Seminar in Neuroscience and Behavior (1)

 After consultation with the major adviser, five other courses not taken as Required Courses (see list above) should be chosen from the following list.
 Two of these courses should be at the 200-level, one of these from the biology department and one from the psychology department.
+Only one of Biology 281 and Biology 226 may count towards the major.
 Three of the five courses should be at the 300-level.
 Of these three courses at the 300-level, at least one should be from the biology department and one from the psychology department.
 No course beyond the 100-level taken NRO can be counted toward the requirements of the major.

 See biology and psychology.

 A multidisciplinary approach to the methods, issues, empirical findings and neuroscience and behavior literature.
 The course explores selected topics from a variety of theoretical and empirical models, from behavioral, evolutionary, social/environmental, physiological and cellular/molecular levels of analysis.
 The ways in which the different methods of analysis inform each other are a focus of the course.
 Neuroscience and Behavior faculty.

 Prerequisites: Biology 105, Biology 106, Psychology 105, and Psychology 241 or 243.